adowlin/project-4-sneakerly/TESTING.md

     - Tablet

 The site was found to be fully responsive on device sizes ranging from 320px X 480px to 1920px X 1080px.

+### Bugs Found & Fixed
+During compatibility testing on iOS devices, the background images that had the `background-attachment:fixed` property set were not correctly centered - instead only the top-left corner of the images were visible.
+    - This was due to the `fixed` value for `background-attachment` not being supported by iOS.
+    - A similar bug was found in a previous project, so the same fix of using `background-attachment:scroll` was used.
+Ref: https://github.com/adowlin/project-1-dungeons-dragons#bugs-found--fixed

+### Known Issues
+During development & testing, I was unable to get functionality working that would record the rental start dates from the date picker form inputs on either the Product Detail page, or the Checkout page.
+    - In the interest of demonstrating the future functionality of the data-pickers, they were kept in the final product, but their inputs are not posted to any of the app views.

 ### Validation
 #### HTML